 This page describes how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.

 Cloud SQL supports connecting to an instance using the Transport Layer Security (SSL/TLS) protocol.
-If you are connecting to an instance using its public IP address, use SSL/TLS certificates, so the data is secure during transmission.
+Data in transit inside a physical boundary controlled by or on behalf of Google is generally authenticated but might not be encrypted by default.
+If you connect to an instance using its public IP address, use SSL/TLS certificates, so the data is secure during transmission.
 SSL/TLS is the standard protocol for encryption of data sent over the internet.
 If your data isn't encrypted, anyone can examine your packets and read confidential information.

 The safest method of encryption is called asymmetrical cryptography; this requires two cryptographic keys, one public and one private.
 Essentially, you use the public key to encrypt the data, and use the private key to decrypt it.
 Both the server and the client machines have the same set of client keys.